How to handle a passive aggressive employee

 What is passive-aggressive behavior?

 Such standout clues usually do not exist when someone is acting passive-aggressive.
 Acts are more subtle and harder to interpret.
 The Mayo Clinic defines passive-aggressive behavior as “a pattern of indirectly expressing negative feelings instead of openly addressing them.
-There’s a disconnect between what a person who exhibits passive-aggressive behavior says and what he or she does.”
+There’s a disconnect between what a person who exhibits passive-aggressive behavior says and what they do.”

 So what might a passive-aggressive person do that tips off underlying resentment or hostility?